m-mdy-m/algorithms-data-structures/10.Additional_Foundations/2.Algorithm_Analysis/Importance of Studying Algorithms.md

 From a theoretical perspective, studying algorithms—or algorithmics—is fundamental to computer science.
 David Harel, in his book *Algorithmics: The Spirit of Computing*, emphasizes the central role of algorithms:

 > "Algorithmics is more than a branch of computer science.
-It is the core of computer science, and, in all fairness, can be said to be relevant to most of science, business, and technology." — [Har92, p.
-6]
+It is the core of computer science, and, in all fairness, can be said to be relevant to most of science, business, and technology."

 This underscores the importance of algorithms beyond just computing; they are integral to various scientific, business, and technological fields.